J3ldo/vbspython/README.md

 0.1.1 - Made the getting input system better.
 Added icons and options in the itemattributes class
 0.1.2 - Added a runas command this will run the file as administrator.
 And a tts class with: say, rate, volume (see in attributes), speak (same as say)
 0.1.3 - Added a copyfile movefile createfolder movefolder deletefolder deletefile copyfolder and did some bug fixes
+0.1.4 - Added an execute this doesnt stop when opening files like with system